Roberto Fernandes (footballer, born 1971): International career

 Fernandes debuted for India national team on 21 September 1996 against Philippines in a 1998 FIFA World Cup qualification match, that ended as 2–0 win for them.
 He later appeared in SAFF Gold Cup and helped the team winning trophies in 1997 and 1999.
 He was also in the national squad and played in 2000 AFC Asian Cup qualification matches but did not move on to final round.

 Due to his brilliant performances as overlapping right back, Fernandes was included in the squad of Syed Nayeemuddin managed national team that participated in 1998 Asian Games in Bangkok.
 Their journey ended after finishing bottom of the second round.
 In July 2000, Fernandes was included in Sukhwinder Singh managed India national squad for their historic England-tour, where they played three matches against English Premier League sides Fulham, West Bromwich Albion, and arch-rival Bangladesh.

 With India, he appeared in the 2002 World Cup Qualifiers, where they defeated teams like United Arab Emirates, Brunei and Yemen.
 India secured 11 points from 6 matches, same as Yemen, but finished behind them due to an inferior goal difference.
 In that year, Fernandes was part of Bhaichung Bhutia led Indian team that lifted the LG Cup, in which they defeated host nation Vietnam 3–2.
 In August 2002, he was called up to the national squad for 2003 Afro-Asian Games, and appeared in the tournament, in which India finished as runners-up behind Uzbekistan.

+Managerial career

+After retiring, Fernandes went on to became football manager and succeeded Norbert Gonsales as head coach of NFL side Vasco in midway of the league season in 2007.